• Skip to primary navigation

 On the other hand, salmon roe contains more selenium when compared to trout roe.

-Moreover, each type possesses a unique flavor profile that caters to different taste buds.
+Also, each type possesses a unique flavor that caters to different palate.

 Whether you prefer the delicate sweetness of trout roe or the bold brininess of salmon roe, these tiny jewels pack a healthy punch that can enhance any dish they garnish.